sdwhardy/hello_world/README.md

 # hello_world
-first repository for learning
-this si a change I will later commit
+first repository for learning and stuff this is a change I will later commit